State Bar of Arizona Regulations

 a.
 For each 3,000 words of original material written, the author(s) may earn 2 credit hours.
 Multiple authors may share credit for material written.

 b.
-Credit hours earned through writing may be reported to satisfy a maximum of 10 credit hours each Year.
+Credit hours earned through writing is limited to a maximum of 10 credit hours each Year.

 5. Self-study Hours

 a.
-Credit hours earned by Self-study of CLE program materials shall be equal to the hours of presentation of the seminar on which the materials are based, or the actual time spent in Self-study, whichever is less.
+Self-study hours shall be equal to the actual hours of the program watched or the actual time spent in Self-study, whichever is less.

 b.
-An Active member may not receive credit for both attendance at a CLE program and Self-study of course materials from that program.
+A member may not receive credit for both attendance at a CLE program and Self-study of course materials from that program.

+c.
+Written materials (or the electronic equivalent) must be in the possession of the member viewing the video reproduction or listening to the audio reproduction of a live CLE program at the time of such viewing/listening.
+The member claiming Self-study credit must have future access to the written material (such as in a personal, firm, provider’s website or public library).

 d.
-Written material must be in the possession of the Active member viewing the video reproduction or listening to the audio reproduction of a live CLE program at the time of such viewing/listening.
-The Active member claiming Self-study credit must have future access to the written material (such as in a personal, firm or public library).
+Verification of Self-study in the event of audit includes the purchase receipt or rental agreement in the member’s name; notes made while viewing/listening; and file notes establishing the date of Self-study, name of program, and sponsor of the program.

 e.
-Verification of Self-study would include the purchase or rental agreement, if applicable, notes made while viewing/listening, and file notes establishing the date of Self-study, name of program, and sponsor of the program.

-f.
-Verification of non-compensated arbitration will be a copy of the appointment as arbitrator and a copy of the decision.
+Verification of non-compensated arbitration in the event of audit will be a copy of the appointment as arbitrator and a copy of the decision.

 6. Law School Courses

-Active members may earn CLE credit by taking law school courses taught within the curriculum of an American Bar Association-accredited law school.
+Members may earn CLE credit by taking law school courses taught within the curriculum of an ABA-accredited law school.
 Success on an examination is not required for credit, and the course may be taken on an audit basis.

 b.
-Credit hours earned through law school courses may be reported to satisfy a maximum of 10 credit hours each Year.
+Credit hours earned through law school courses is limited to a maximum of 10 credit hours each Year.
 No credit will be given for law school courses attended prior to becoming an Active member.

 7. Bar Review/Refresher Course

 Active members attending courses designed to review or refresh recent law school graduates or other attorneys in preparation for any bar examination may earn CLE credit for such courses.
-Credit hours earned through bar review/refresher courses may be reported to satisfy a maximum of 5 credit hours each Year.
+Credit hours earned through bar review/refresher courses is limited to a maximum of 5 credit hours each Year.

 A. Audits of Compliance